+1. Develop a room-use plan.
 Ask family members to identify the activities that will go on in the room.
 Then consider whether the space is large enough to accommodate those activities.
 If watching TV, reading books, and playing board games are high on your priority list, be sure you have room for comfortable seating near the television set, adjustable lighting fixtures, and a table large enough for games.
 Knowing how you'll use the space helps determine whether the room is sized appropriately.

+2. Handle kitchen connections carefully.
 Even in a great-room with an open kitchen, it's important to visually delineate each area with elements such as archways, short half-walls, columns, or changes in ceiling height.
 It's not always wonderful to watch TV while someone else is trying to talk or cook dinner nearby.

+3. Carefully plan for furniture.
 Start thinking about how you'll live in the space before remodeling to ensure that everything you want fits comfortably and that traffic flows smoothly.
 A furniture plan also determines where electrical and cable outlets belong—costly elements to change once the room is complete.

+4. Consider your focal point.
 Is it the TV or a fireplace?
 If both are on the same wall, seating is easy, but on separate walls, the room arrangement becomes trickier.
 Experiment with arrangements that pull the furniture away from the walls and create a variety of conversation groupings.
 Remember, this is a room of many activities, so be creative with your room plan.

+5. Borrow ideas from other rooms.
 Kitchen cabinets can offer creative storage options for the family room.
 Open-shelf units stow books or collectibles, while pantry-style cabinets with pullout shelves make sure DVDs, video games, and CDs are easily accessible.